mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_removed`

-Contains a string with the version number the sub-feature was removed in.
+Contains a string with the version number the subfeature was removed in.
 If the feature has not been removed from the browser, this property is omitted, rather than being set to `false`.

 Examples: